Simple steps for reducing your garden's carbon footprint.

 Consider Native and Heirloom Species

 Biodiversity will continue to decline if a handful of seed companies limit what we plant.
-Look for native species of flowers, ferns, shrubs and trees, and heirloom varieties of veggies, fruit, etc. Find lists of suggested species here and, if you're on Facebook, here.
-Too late to order heirloom seeds for this season?
+Pollinators are critical to a successful garden, and love native species.
+Look for native flowers, ferns, shrubs and trees, and heirloom varieties of veggies, fruit, etc. Find lists of suggested species here and, if you're on Facebook, here.
+Too late to order heirloom seeds?
 Check your nearest Farmers' Market for native species and heirloom varieties of garden plants.
+Dropseed Nursery offers a wide variety of native grass, flower, vine, tree and shrub species.

 Tips from Master Gardeners